Phillip Island Community Energy Storage System

 Overview

-We’ve built a new battery on Phillip Island to give the community an additional power source during peak demand periods, such as the holidays and Grand Prix.
-This battery works a little differently to our other BESS.
+We’ve built a new energy storage system on Phillip Island to give the community an additional power source during peak demand periods, such as the holidays and Grand Prix.
+This system works a little differently to our battery energy storage systems (BESS).
+It’s not a battery that supplies back-up power during an unplanned outage, but it helps to stabilise energy supply during peak demand periods.

 • reduces emissions, noise and the cost of running diesel generators throughout the year